nigels-code/finder/README.md

 A web application for searching and browsing Github repositories

-Technologies used: React, Javascript, HTML, CSS
+Technologies used: React, Context API, Javascript, HTML, CSS

 Open <https://githubfinderxxx.netlify.app/> to see a production version of this project